niLPotential/wordol_solver/README.md

 # TODO List

-The current version takes the output of WORDOL inside the source code.
-Change it to take it via standard input or external json file.

 Rethink how to find eligible units.

-The enum IncludedInUnit all contain an IdolName.
-Maybe a struct is better.

 Improve how to deal with empty slots.
 Currently green empty slots must be input as SameType, not Included.